shutaozhao/Transfer-from-HSI-to-NIR/README.md

 # Transfer-from-HSI-to-NIR
 This directory contains the code for paper "Transfer learning strategy for plastic pollution detection in soil: Calibration transfer from high-throughput HSI system to NIR sensor" published in: Chemosphere.
+If you have any problem, please contact me (stzhao@zju.edu.cn).
 # Requirements
 All codes are written using Matlab2020a.
 # Codes